CMHA Get Set & Connect Program

 Women on Wheels: L.T.Q.
 Night at Our Community Bikes

-• Women on Wheels provides a welcoming space for individuals who may feel uncomfortable in the traditionally male-dominated areas of cycling and mechanics.
+• Provides a welcoming space for individuals who may feel uncomfortable in the traditionally male-dominated areas of cycling and mechanics

 Women on Wheels - Learn Here!